Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

-The Waiting Triggers list on the Simulation Events tab is:
+The Waiting Triggers list on the Simulation Events window is:

 This example shows that the current simulation has hit a point where two possible Triggers can influence the flow of execution.

-Due to the nature of Triggers and their effects, the list can refer to the following example situations equally validly:
+Due to the nature of Triggers and their effects, the list can refer to each of these example situations equally validly: